Landscape Designer vs. Landscape Architect Explained

 Landscape architecture is a regulated profession, and as a result of education, apprenticeship, and professional licensing, landscape architects typically work on large-scale commercial projects like public parks and gardens, neighborhood and waterfront developments, university campuses, and institutional facilities, to name a few.
 Conversely, landscape designers focus primarily on smaller-scale residential projects, including condos, private properties, office buildings, and even churches.
 Though landscape designers do not have an apprenticeship mandate, most acquire mastery through hands-on experience with residential garden design, landscape installation, and property maintenance while working under an already established designer.

-Hedges and greenery outlining the contemporary home and pool
+Retaining wall, hedges and greenery outlining the contemporary home and pool

 Expertise and Professional Life